D-Heger/dice-roller-bot/README.md

 - Hot reload may not work perfectly with all changes; manual reloads may be required for some modifications.
 - Character cog is not fully tested and some features may not work as intended.

+## Contributing 🤝

+Contributions are welcome!
+If you have suggestions or improvements, please open an issue or submit a pull request.

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.